-CRIMINAL JUSTICE (1-3T)
+CRIMINAL JUSTICE (1-3T) 1-3 credits

 This course involves reading, research, writing, and discussion of selected subjects relating to criminal justice.
 Various contemporary problems in criminal justice are analyzed.
 This course may be repeated with approval of the department head.